dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

    If `proposal(r)` commits, messages are appended to the committed sequence as follows.
    First, among `proposal(r)`'s causal predecessors, the highest `proposal(r')` that has F+1 votes is (recursively) ordered.
-   After it, remaining causal predecessors of `proposal(r)` which have not yet been ordered are appended to the committed sequence.
+   After it, remaining causal predecessors of `proposal(r)` which have not yet been ordered are appended to the committed sequence
+   (within this batch, ordering can be done using any deterministic rule to linearize the partial ordering into a total ordering.)

 5. <b>Expiring the view timer.</b>
    If the view(r) timer expires, a party invokes setInfo(-r).